 She says understanding the cultural differences is key to unlocking a treasure chest of insights about the ever-changing Latina shopper.

-Latina moms are more apt to cook breakfast for their families during the work week than non-Hispanic households, according to a year-long study by the NPD Group which was released early last year.
-The study also found eggs and non-toasted bread are more commonly found on Latinos’ breakfast tables than warm cereals which are more popular with non-Hispanic households.
+Did you know that Latina moms are more apt to cook breakfast for their families during the work week than non-Hispanic households.
+Eggs and non-toasted bread are more commonly found on Latinos' breakfast tables than warm cereals which are more popular with non-Hispanic households, according to year long study by the NPD Group which was released early last year.

 The case study revealed that Latino mom’s had reservations about serving breakfast in a box to their families which likely kept them from trying the pancake mix.
 Aspen and Aunt Jemima set out to win Latinos over by staging a Promotional Pancake Breakfast Tour in top U.S. Hispanic market to give moms and kids a chance to see the convenience and taste of the boxed pancake mix brand.